ocean-mapping-group/ocean-mapping-group.github.io/grid/defineDownSlope.md

 *   **RED (color constant):** The pixel is a local minimum (a pit or low point), meaning no neighbor is lower.
 *   **YELLOW (color constant):** The pixel is in a flat area (a "lake"), where neighbors may be equal but none are lower.
 *   **CYAN (color constant):** The pixel has no valid neighbors to compare against.

+## Dependencies
+*   `array.h`: For `JHC_header` structure and DTM data handling.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+This tool is a fundamental component for hydrological modeling, enabling the visualization of water flow paths and the identification of drainage basins.
+The output can be further processed by tools like `defineWatershed`.
+The hardcoded color constants (RED, YELLOW, CYAN) are likely used for visualization in specialized image viewers.